eventide-project/docs/core-concepts/pub-sub.md

 ## Event Sourcing

 Because a system based on pub/sub provides ample opportunity to simplify application data storage by using [event sourcing](./event-sourcing.md).
 Because there is pub/sub, there is events.
-And once a system is based on events, event sourcing can be harnessed.
+And once a system is based on events, event sourcing can be leveraged.

 ::: warning
 Pub/sub only applies to events and event streams/categories.
 It's not a pattern that should be used for commands and command streams/categories.